Office of Emergency Services

 - Water: Bottled water (one gallon per person/per day for at least three days), water purification tablets

 - Food: Non-perishable foods that do not need cooking (ready-to-eat canned meats, fruits, vegetables, or juices, protein or granola bars, cereal, peanut butter, dried fruit, nuts, crackers, baby food, comfort foods)

-- Tools and Supplies: Manual can opener, Radio (battery-powered or hand crank), flashlight or lantern, extra batteries, cell phone with charger, wrench, pliers, and other basic tools
+- Tools and Supplies: Radio (battery-powered or hand crank), flashlight or lantern, extra batteries, cell phone with charger, multi-purpose tools

 - Personal Items: Prescription medications (two-week supply), personal hygiene items, eyeglasses, contact lenses, dentures, extra batteries or supplies for medical equipment, change of clothes, sturdy shoes

 - Pet supplies: Collar, leash, harness, crate, food, bowls, current photo, license, and medical information